csakai731/tfcb-homework2/README.md

 ## TFCB Homework 2
-Author: Catalina Sakai
+Catalina Sakai

-This is README for Homework 2.
+This is the README for Homework 2.